 Another reason that scholarly publications are important is that the authors will usually use footnotes to reference their claims and quotations.
 Following these footnotes can be a rewarding task for the researcher, pointing you towards other sources to track down within the licensed web.
 This is the scholarly equivalent to browsing through hyperlinks on the open web.

 This is Reason #2 that scholarly journals are important for researchers: they are a portal to additional research.

 If you are doing research in the humanities, footnotes can be particularly useful in tracking down the original source for quotations or references.
 The open web contains numerous quotations that are mis-attributed to historical figures, but which have been repeated so frequently that millions of people (including authors of books) have come to believe that so-and-so said such-and-such.
-One example is the famous quote that is routinely attributed to Edmund Burke, “All that is necessary for the triumph of evil is that good men do nothing.”
+One example is the famous quotation that is routinely attributed to Edmund Burke, “All that is necessary for the triumph of evil is that good men do nothing.”

 Here is a tutorial video where I discuss the importance of using scholarly publications in your research.